goranschwarz/DbxTune/README.txt

 Therefor "overview" information can be saved for a longer period...

 The central web server can also "pushes" out chart/graph data to web browsers, which makes it possible to have a "live" dashboard (without having to refresh the browser all the time).

 If we need to view any *details* from a recording.
 Then we will have to start the native DbxTune application and connect to the "offline" database.
 So the central server is "just" to view trends of how the system is working.

+For setup/installation: README_dbxcentral_install.txt
+For a big picture look at the file: doc/dbxtune-central.pptx

 ==============================================================================
  Requirements
 ==============================================================================
-* Java 7 and above (Java 7 is still working, but it I will probably move to Java 8 on next release)
+* Java 7 and above (Java 7 is still working, but it I *will* move to Java 8 on next release)